 One of the major highlights of the year has been the announcement of our latest medical-grade wearable EmbracePlus, chosen by the Translational Research Institute for Space Health (TRISH) to be the first wearable to monitor the health of the astronaut crew that will be on board the first manned mission to Mars.

 The device has been designed and developed to suit even the most advanced type of research needs, combining the best of Empatica’s existing research solutions and our consumer-focused, FDA-cleared monitor, the Embrace2.
-EmbracePlus will be available in 2020 but early access is available to select clients, to enable never-before-seen research breakthroughs in neurology and beyond.
+EmbracePlus will be available in 2020 to enable never-before-seen research breakthroughs in neurology and beyond.